richard1912/PasteParty/README.md

 - PasteParty server running and accessible from your device (same network or public IP)

 See `PasteParty-Companion/README.md` for more technical details.

-## Usage

-### Creating a Paste
-1. Click in the paste area or press Ctrl+V
-2. Paste your text or image
-3. Click "💾 Save to Party" button
-4. Your paste will appear in the list below

-### Viewing Pastes
-- All saved pastes are displayed on the homepage in a list
-- Each paste shows a preview with its creation date
-- Text pastes show the first 200 characters
-- Image pastes show a thumbnail preview

-### Managing Pastes
-- **Copy**: Click "📋 Copy" on any paste to copy its content to clipboard
-- **Delete**: Click "🗑️ Delete" on any paste to remove it
-- **Delete All**: Click "🗑️ Clear Party" to remove all pastes at once

-### Customizing Theme
-- **Random Theme**: Click the 🎨 button in the top right corner to generate a new random pastel gradient background
-- **Theme Persistence**: Your chosen theme is automatically saved to the server and will persist across page refreshes and different devices accessing the same server
-- **Soft Colors**: Themes use modern, soft pastel colors for a pleasant visual experience

 ## Storage